YYLinn/2nd-order-solution-ML-Fairness-/README.md

 10. PiML, https://github.com/SelfExplainML/PiML-Toolbox

-Out of the ten packages, AI Fairness 360 outperforms the rest in terms of bias mitigation, usability, generalizability.
+Out of the ten packages, AI Fairness 360 outperforms the rest in terms of bias mitigation, usability, and generalizability.
-# include details about aifairness 360 and the techniques used

 **AIFairness 360**
+AI Fairness 360(AIF 360) is an open-source library designed to help researchers detect, evaluate, and mitigate biases in machine learning algorithms.
+Depending on how they reduce bias, it offers a comprehensive suite of algorithms categorized as preprocessing, in-processing, and post-processing.
+Pre-processing techniques are applied before the training process on the dataset and produce fair representations which can be subsequently used by the machine learning model.
+In-processing is a bias mitigation algorithm applied to a model during its training.
+Post-processors are algorithms that edit the model outputs/predictions to maximize an objective function and prioritize fairness.
+We have employed the following algorithms to evaluate and mitigate bias across the groups.
+1. [Disparate Impact Remover](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.DisparateImpactRemover.html): Disparate Impact Remover is a preprocessing tool that modifies feature values to increase fairness across groups.
+This technique works by adjusting data points to reduce bias while maintaining the relative data ordering within each group.
+Essentially, it seeks to obscure any strong indicators that might reveal group affiliation without disrupting the inherent structure of the data.
+2. [Learning Fair Representations](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.LFR.html): LFR addresses group and individual fairness by finding latent representations that encode data and obfuscate information about protected attributes.
+It works by identifying protected attributes and encoding them thereby creating a new set of features, removing any association between the attributes and the output variable.
+3. [Reweighing](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.Reweighing.html): Reweighing is a technique that assigns differentiated weights to the training instances based on their group categories to promote fairness prior to the classification process.
+This approach doesn't alter any actual feature or label values but adjusts the significance of each sample during model training.
+Higher weights are assigned to instances that are underrepresented and lower weights are assigned to instances that are overrepresented.
+4. [Calibrated equalized odds postprocessing](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.postprocessing.CalibratedEqOddsPostprocessing.html#): This method specifically focuses on the principle of equalized odds.
+This technique operates on the output scores of an already trained classifier and adjusts the final decision labels to achieve fairness.
+The idea is to optimize the model's output probabilities to ensure that the odds of a positive classification are balanced across different groups for individuals with the same true outcome.
+5. [Reject option classification](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.postprocessing.RejectOptionClassification.html): This method works by identifying a 'confidence band' around the decision boundary of the model.
+Within this band, the algorithm preferentially alters outcomes to benefit the unprivileged groups and assigns unfavorable outcomes to the privileged groups.
+The rationale is to correct potential biases that might have influenced the model's training, particularly in those cases where the model is most uncertain about its decisions.

-Below, we include a brief description of the other 9 packages that we tested for bias mitigation and teh reasons behind their exclusion from the experimental analysis.
+Below, we include a brief description of the other 9 packages that we tested for bias mitigation and the reasons behind their exclusion from the experimental analysis.

 **DALEX**